getgauge/documentation/ide_support/intellij_idea.md

 ####Configuration

-You can edit the run configuration to change the spec files or folders to be executed and the environment.
+You can edit the run configuration to make changes to:
+* The scenario or spec file to be executed
+* The environment to run againt
+* To add a tag filter to the execution

 ![run configuration](intellij-screenshots/execution/config.gif "run configuration")